JasemDuncan/Smashing-Magazine/README.md

  This is a project meant to demonstrate visual heirarchy  through the use of heat map on the smashing magazine homepage.

 ![screenshot](./Assets/images/screenshot.png)
-    This project was biult to demonstratate CSS gradients and CSS backgrounds

 ## Built With